qfpl/blog/content/drafts/nix/starting-simple-hydra.md

 If you're looking at most of the code in this post and thinking that all it would take is some simple inputs and interpolation then you wouldn't need to write the same `nix` expressions every time.
-You would be correct, and a kindly soul by the Github handle of `ElvishJerricco` has done just that in [`simple-hydra`](https://github.com/ElvishJerricco/simple-hydra).
+You would be correct, and Will Fancher - known in some online communities as `ElvishJerricco` - has done just that in [`simple-hydra`](https://github.com/ElvishJerricco/simple-hydra).
 This repo has a version of what we have worked through here, but abstracted so that you need only specify some choices along with hostnames etc.

 For the sake of your own understanding, it is useful to work through it yourself first so you can